 The Kungsleden is a 440km trail in Swedish Lappland, though it would be more accurate to say it is a trail system.
 It partially coincides with the Nordkalottleden (or Nordkalottruta in Norwegian or Kalottireitti in Finnish), which is an 800km trail system between Norway, Sweden, and Finland.
 The Svenska Turistforeningen (STF) is the authority for the Kungsleden and runs all of the huts (making it the premiere source for detailed information).

 The trail is located within the Arctic Circle, which makes the hiking season quite short.
 The huts open for the summer season at the end of June and stay open to the middle or end of September (depending on the weather of course).
-I hiked it at the end of July, which is the beginning of the high season and encountered variable weather (driving rain to relentless sun, though snow is always a possibility in the mountains).
+I hiked it at the end of July, which is the beginning of the high season and encountered variable weather (driving rain to relentless sun and snow is always a possibility in the mountains).
 Though it was very busy at the mountain stations near the ends of the trail, the huts along the trail were not full.

 There are many options for hiking, though most people hike the main trail of the Abisko-Nikkaluotka section, which is approximately 110km and has huts every 10-20km.
 That is what I did, but there are also cabins off of the main trail along somewhat less trodden trails (Vistas, Unna Allakas, and Tarfala being the most popular, I sincerely regret not visiting Tarfala).
 If you are tent camping you can set up your tent pretty much anywhere.
 I chose to stay in the cabins to reduce the weight of my pack (I managed with 12kg), though staying in the cabins you lose the flexibility of hiking as much or as little you want per day, and the cabins can be on the noisy side.
 Also if you are tent camping, you can camp near the huts and pay a fee to use the cabin facilities.